“Let the Glacier Cool” Conservation & Education Programme

 World Day for Glaciers – Chinese and foreign scientists responded to UN initiatives with various activities

+“When Drinking Water, Remember Its Source” traces back to the source of fresh water and safeguards glaciers and water.
+To protect glaciers and the freshwater resources on which humans depend, we must control temperature rise by reducing emissions, so as to fundamentally “Let the Glacier Cool” and protect these frozen water towers.
 The 2025 United Nations World Water Development Report (UN WWDR) focuses on mountain waters and their critical role as the world’s ‘water towers’.
 The report emphasizes mountains as essential sources of freshwater, vital for meeting basic human needs, ensuring food and energy security for billions of people both in mountain regions and downstream areas.
 The UN WWDR 2025 highlights the urgent challenges mountain water systems are facing, particularly the rapidly changing mountain cryosphere due to global climate change.
 The report draws special attention to the accelerating glacier melt, decreasing snow cover, and increasing permafrost thaw, which are making water flows from mountains more erratic and uncertain.

 People living on the “Roof of the World” understand the value of clean water and pure land.
 There are many ancient glaciers on the Tibetan Plateau (the Third Pole, Asian Water Tower) including Xinjiang.
 Glacier is magnificent, but it becomes very helpless and vulnerable when it faces the enemy of climate change.
 Glaciers have a very important function, which is to regulate solid and liquid water (glacier accumulation and glacier ablation).
 Climate warming caused by greenhouse gases has accelerated the melting of glaciers and the meltwater from glaciers on the Qinghai-Tibet Plateau, eventually leading to rising lake levels and flooding grasslands and villages.
 Another situation is that, if the glaciers disappear due to rapid melting, the lakes and oases will also become dry land, and the livestock and local people that depend on it will not be able to continue.